 Dogs are at their most active early in the morning and at dusk.
-As a minimum they should be exercised at these times with the later ideally a longer session with some free running if possible.
-A large yard will help allow the Cockapoo to let off some steam but is not a substitute for walks and play time with its owner.
+As a minimum, they should be exercised at these times with the latter ideally a longer session with some free running if possible.
+A large yard will help allow the Cockapoo to let off some steam but is not a substitute for walks and playtime with its owner.

 The Cockapoo should be exercised for a minimum of 40 minutes to 1 hour a day.

 With puppies, exercise should not be excessive.
 The rule of thumb is 5 mins per month of age.
 This limit should be applied to walking on harder surfaces.
 It is likely your pup will have some supplementary exercise and mental stimulation through play.

 Puppies are energetic and inquisitive.
 Care should be taken that they don’t jump and stretch excessively as their joints are far from developed and injuries or overuse can lead to problems as they develop.

 The price of a Cockapoo can range from USD 950 (approximately £750) up to USD 1500 + (approximately £1200).